Nine Lives (2016 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 11 out of 100, based on 16 critics, indicating "overwhelming dislike".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-IndieWires David Ehrlich gave the film a grade of D, saying the film was “less funny than the average cat gif and approximately 1,000 times as long...
-Cats may have nine lives, but you only get one, and it’s too precious to waste on this drivel.
-You’re better off watching a gif of a cat whose face is stuck in a slice of bread.
+IndieWires David Ehrlich gave the film a grade of D, saying the film was "less funny than the average cat gif and approximately 1,000 times as long...
+Cats may have nine lives, but you only get one, and it's too precious to waste on this drivel.
+You're better off watching a gif of a cat whose face is stuck in a slice of bread.
 It will save you $20 and a few hours of your time".
 Wendy Ide of The Observer gave it two out of five stars, writing, "Like a bargain-basement version of Freaky Friday crossed with a cat meme, the comedy here is inert, despite the efforts of a psychotically chipper musical score."
 Rolling Stones Peter Travers gave the film zero out of four stars and wrote, "At 87 torturous, laugh-free minutes, the film could change the most avid cat fancier into a kitty hater".

+Kevin Spacey later poked fun of the film and its poor reception during a 2026 appearance on Club Random with Bill Maher in which he reflected on his Hollywood career and the sexual assault allegations he faced.
+Sitting down with Bill Maher at the start of the interview, he said, "And every now and then, you make a Nine Lives.
+What can you do?
+I turned into a cat."
+Maher, unfamiliar with the film, asked, "What was that?
+Was it a bad movie you were in?"
+When Maher asked where that fell in his career, Spacey admitted, "It was at a point where I was willing to make a movie just for money.
+Because I was very bankable."